Clutter comes in all shapes and sizes. To help better organize your home and life, take the quiz below and learn your Clutterer Personality Type.

 5. Which best describes your home?

-Look over your answers and find the letter you circled the most — chances are it was pretty consistent.
-Read below to find out what kind of clutterer you are and how to better organize your home.
+Look over your answers and find the letter you circled the most — chances are, it was pretty consistent.
+Read below to find out what kind of clutterer you are and how to organize your home better.

 B. The Intelligent Collector

-Your solution: Keep only the books you love to re-read.
-When you finish a book, pass along the knowledge.
+Your solution: When you finish a book, pass along the knowledge.
 Instead of throwing it away, give your treasured item to a friend or family member.
 Or donate it to your local library.
+Simply put, keep only the books you love re-reading.

 C. The Techie Clutterer